RevolutionPi/revpi-pitest/README.md

                  -l: Wait for reset of piControl process.

-                 -f: Update firmware. (see tutorials on website for more info)
+                 -f: Update firmware. (see tutorials on website for more info) The option "--module <addr>" can be given before this one to specify the address of the module to update.
+                     If the "--module <addr>" is not given before it a module to update will be selected automatically.

+    --module <addr>: <addr> specifies the address of the module to use for another option.
+                     This options can be used with the "-f" flag to specify a specific module to update.
+                     In order for the "-f" flag to recognize the address, this option has to be given directly before it.
+                     E.g.: --module 31 -f

   -c <addr>,<c>,<m>,<x>,<y>: Do the calibration. (see tutorials on website for more info)
                      <addr> is the address of module as displayed with option -d.